subordinarycode/RDP_POC/README.md

 # RDP_POC
-basic POC for a RDP client and server
+basic POC for a RDP client and server written In python